Gary Wong: Early life and education

-Wong was born on Hau Wong Road in Kowloon City, Hong Kong, in the 1970s.
+Wong was born in Kowloon City, Hong Kong, in the 1970s.
 He has Teochew ancestral roots, with his grandfather and grandmother migrating to Hong Kong before and after the Second World War respectively, settling in San Po Kong.
 Wong grew up in To Kwa Wan and Kwun Tong, spending most of his childhood in To Kwa Wan and attending secondary school in Kwun Tong during the 1990s.
 He would also have brief stays in San Po Kong with his grandparents during holidays.
 He moved to Sha Tin in 1991.
 He developed a passion for films through the works of Wong Kar-wai, Stanley Kubrick, and Akira Kurosawa, but did not intend to pursue a film-related career.
 Wong graduated from university with a master's degree in library and information science, during the 1997 Asian financial crisis, which initially led him to seek a stable job.
 He worked as a property manager, assistant librarian, and archivist for the Hong Kong Tourism Board.
 His interest in filming locations was sparked when he accompanied Japanese friends on a tour of classic Hong Kong film sites, such as Infernal Affairs.
 Inspired by the experience, Wong began discovering and visiting filming locations in Hong Kong films, documenting them through his blogs.
 He later befriended the founder of Hong Kong Cinemagic, an English-French bilingual film news website and database, who was impressed by Wong's blogs and invited him to contribute to the site.